catppuccin/mirc/README.md

 ## Usage

-**Note:** The format of the mIRC configuration file is not very human-friendly, so be sure to make a backup of your config before proceeding.
+**Note:** The format of the mIRC configuration file is quite fragile, so be sure to make a backup of your config **and close mIRC** before proceeding.

 <details>
 <summary>